The CQL Optimization¶

 dropped before returning to the client.

 The ALLOW FILTERING CQL Reads Gauge shows the percentage of read queries that use

 The ALLOW FILTERING CQL Reads Graph shows the rate of the read queries that use

-ALLOW FILTERING, make sure both are low.
+ALLOW FILTERING.
+Make sure both are low.

-The ALLOW FILTERING Filtered Rows Gauge shows the percentage of rows that were read and then filtered, this is an indication of the additional overhead to the system.
+The ALLOW FILTERING Filtered Rows Gauge shows the percentage of rows that were read and then filtered.
+This is an indication of the additional overhead to the system.

-The ALLOW FILTERING Filtered Rows Graph shows multiple graphs: the rows that were read, the rows that matched and the rows that were dropped.
+The ALLOW FILTERING Filtered Rows Graph shows multiple graphs: the rows that were read, the rows that match, and the rows that were dropped.
 Rows that were dropped are an additional overhead to the system.

 Typically data in Scylla is duplicated into multiple replicas for availability reasons.
 A coordinator node would get the request and will send it to the nodes holding the replicas.